From hatch to death: health problems chickens have through their lives, and what you can do about them.

 Adult chicken health.

-As chicks become adults, a different set of diseases awaits.
-These articles, which are still in the process of being written, refer to those diseases and how to manage them.
+As chicks become adults, a different set of problems awaits.
+These articles refer to those issues and how to manage them.

 Red mite - one of the most prolific of all insects that can invade a chicken coop, and one of the most difficult to get rid of.